Strong WA

 and it's slowly bankrupting us."

-We all inherited the development pattern invented by Americans in the last century.
+...We all inherited the development pattern invented by Americans in the last century.
 Most consider it normal, the way things are done, despite how radical an experiment it is.
 It’s only human to justify the pain and instability this new approach has caused, to focus on the symptoms, because an alternative is too difficult to imagine."

 How can the state nurture financial resiliency of all our communities?

-As Gardner and Marohn explain in those articles, we expect the state to establish a system that brings cities toward solutions by tuning the economic incentives to be aligned with the well-being of communities and their people, rather than establishing more top-down mandates that attempt (and generally fail) to solve the complex problems facing our communities.
+As Gardner and Marohn explain in those articles, we expect the state to establish a system that brings cities toward solutions by tuning the economic incentives to be aligned with the well-being of communities and their people, rather than establishing more top-down mandates that attempt (and generally fail) to adequately solve the complex challenges facing our communities.

 (Want more details?
 Ask rodney@strongwa.org.)